 Gideon’s Bakehouse is a dessert shop famous for the best cookies in Florida…and maybe the US.
-In this Walt Disney World dining review, we’ll share food photos and how the Disney Springs location from Orlando’s best bakery stacks up to the competition.
-(Updated January 16, 2021.)
+This Walt Disney World dining review shares food photos and how the Disney Springs location from Orlando’s best bakery stacks up to the competition.
+(Updated September 4, 2023.)

 Suffice to say, we’re huge fans of Gideon’s Bakehouse, and have been anxiously awaiting its opening at Disney Springs for a while.
 Their original East End Market location in Orlando is a serious pilgrimage for us–requiring a 2+ hour round trip commute–but one we nonetheless make to stockpile cookies.
 We usually spend around $50 per visit, but went all out on our first visit to the new Disney Springs location, dropping $70 on delicious desserts and drinks.

 Along with Everglazed Donuts & Cold Brew, Gideon’s Bakehouse is a new snack spot at Disney Springs.
 Both have seasonal treats and loyal fans.
 However, only Gideon’s Bakehouse is insanely popular to the point that it draws big crowds.
 Lines will die down eventually, but Gideon’s Bakehouse will be popular for years to come given the quality, as we discuss in this review…

 September 4, 2023 Update: Gideon’s Bakehouse at Disney Springs is temporarily closed late last week and at the start of the holiday weekend due to issues with the shop’s air-conditioning.
 Gideon’s has now fixed the issue and is back in business!
 Operating hours are 10:00 am to 11:00 pm, with Gideon’s back to being open 365 days per year!
 (Which is good news for anyone needing their cookie fix, as the original Gideon’s location is closed for Labor Day.)